cssnr/actions-tools/README.md

 ## Usage

-The usage is also available on the [documentation site](https://actions-tools.cssnr.com/usage/).
+A usage guide is also available on the [documentation site](https://actions-tools.cssnr.com/usage/).

 Functionality from @actions/toolkit